Skip to main content

 Tracking lone wolves

 Lone wolves typically don’t use the internet as part of a broader terror strategy.
 Rather, the digital arena may provide these terrorists with their sole connection to the extremist ideologies of like-minded people.
-And this connection need not be “live.”
-While chatroom interactions certainly inspire would-be lone-wolf terrorists, so do static encounters such as reading extremist blogs or watching terrorist videos.
+And this connection need not be “live:” While chatroom interactions certainly inspire would-be lone-wolf terrorists, so do static encounters such as reading extremist blogs or watching terrorist videos.

 “Lone wolves” are defined as one or two terrorists working without the assistance of an organized terrorist network.
 They often prove hard for law enforcement to spot.